Learning to Act Safely with Limited Exposure and Almost Sure Certainty: Multi-armed bandits

+\end{definition} where $\mathds{1}(x)=1$ if $x$ is true and 0 otherwise.
 This metric counts the rounds in which $\mu$-unsafe machines have been pulled, regardless of whether they led to an unsafe event or not.
 Notice that the exposure inherits the randomness of the sequence of decisions $A_t$.
 Our results throughout this section will deal then with the expected value $\mathbb{E}[E_t]$.
-Ideally a good player would be one that attains low exposure---meaning it selects unsafe machines infrequently.

-\begin{remark} We define the notion of \emph{exposure} in the sense of ``the condition of being unprotected'' as its definition states.
-This marks a stark contrast with the notion of \emph{regret}, typically studied in Bandit settings~\cite{lattimore2020bandit}, where unbounded regret is unavoidable~\cite{1985.Lai}. \end{remark}
+Ideally a good player would be one that attains low exposure---meaning it selects unsafe machines infrequently. \begin{remark} Throughout the remainder of this section, we show that for $\lambda$-soft strategies $\mathbb{E}[E_t]$ is bounded.
+This marks a stark contrast with the notion of \emph{regret}, typically studied in Bandit settings~\cite{lattimore2020bandit}, where unbounded regret is unavoidable~\cite{1985.Lai}. \end{remark} At time $t$, the number of times arm $a$ has been pulled is: